Liquid Alt Juggernauts: Worth their Salt?

 FACTOR EXPOSURE ANALYSIS

 Although we know that these ten funds trade equities, we do not understand what is driving their returns.
 In order to gain some insight, we run a factor exposure analysis against five common equity factors.
-We might have expected positive exposure to a value or size factor, but on average the exposure to each of the factors is zero (try Finominal’s Know Your Factors for a factor exposure analysis).
+We might have expected positive exposure to a value or size factor, but on average the exposure to each of the factors is zero (try Finominal’s Alpha Analyzer for a factor exposure analysis).

 This result can be interpreted as positive or negative.
 It can be regarded as positive as investors can get factor exposure more cheaply, e.g. via smart beta ETFs, and do not need liquid alternatives mutual funds for this.
 Instead, the funds can focus exclusively on generating true alpha, i.e. returns that can not be attributed to the stock market or factors.